WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 [CapCert](http://wiki.erights.org/wiki/Capability-based_Active_Invocation_Certificates)
-is a (currently unimplemented) plan for a proclamation/certificate chain based structure which looks a lot like what we have discussed in this paper with one interesting change: real programs may be embedded *in* the proclamations.
+is a (currently unimplemented) plan for a proclamation/certificate chain-based structure that looks a lot like the system discussed in this paper with one interesting change: real programs may be embedded *in* the proclamations.
-This approach bridges the gap between the proclamation chain approach we have described in this paper and the object capability programming languages described in the previous section; proclamations can be shared over insecure channels while also removing some need for shared vocabulary on both ends.
+This approach bridges the gap between the proclamation-chain approach described in this paper and the object-capability programming languages described in the previous section; proclamations can be shared over insecure channels while also removing some need for shared vocabulary on both ends.